Nukleari/Programming-Language-and-File-Format-Detection/README.md

-# Programming Laungages and File Format Detection
+# Programming Language and File Format Detection

 ### Contents:
 - ``format-detection.ipynb``: exploring training and testing the model